-An Incomplete must be made up within one calendar year.
-An “I” grade is not included in the computation of the GPA.
-An “I” grade not made up in the prescribed length of time automatically becomes an “F” grade.
-Once the “I” grade has been converted to an “F” grade, the course must be repeated to have the grade changed.
+An incomplete grade not made up within the prescribed length of time will automatically be converted to an “F” grade.
+Once the grade of incomplete has been converted to an “F” grade, the course must be repeated to have the grade changed.
 An “I” grade will not be included in the calculation of the GPA.

 Change of Grade

 A change of grade may be made for error only.
 A change of grade may not be made to allow additional time or for additional work once the semester is completed.
 A change of grade is not meant to substitute for an Incomplete grade when an Incomplete cannot be justified.
-No grade may be changed after one full year unless approved by the instructor’s Academic Dean and the Academic Standards and Scholastic Standing Committee.
+No grade may be changed after one full year unless approved by the instructor’s Academic Dean.
 Once a grade has been submitted to the Registrar's Office, it may not be changed to a lower grade without the written approval of the Dean of the respective college.

 Pass/No Pass Grading Mode